 The birth of a Citroën BX

 Going by the ORGA number, the car rolled off the production line in Rennes on the 22nd of September 1989.
-Making this Citroën BX 16Valve just 31 years old.
-From leaving the factory it was some four months before the car was first registered.
+Thus, making this Citroën BX 16Valve just 31 years old.
+From leaving the factory, it was some four months before the car was first registered.
 However, on the 31st of January 1990, it was registered for the first time.
-And it was at this point it gained the registration G553 XPO.
-Since then it’s had a varied history.
+And it was at this point Citroën BX gained the registration G553 XPO.
+Since then, XPO has had a varied history.

 XPO’s early history

-In its early life, this Citroën BX 16Valve was more than likely a company car possibly to a travelling salesman.
+In its early life, this Citroën BX 16Valve was more than likely a company car, possibly to a travelling salesman.
 Clocking up 81,000 miles in its first three and a half years, 23,000 per year, with its earliest owners.
-It was then in regular use up to 1998 with its second and third owners having more than annual servicing carried it.
-It was evidently loved, but between servicing and fuel, it must have been one expensive car.
+It was then in regular use up to 1998, with its second and third owners having more than annual servicing carried it.
+Going by the service history, XPO was evidently loved, but it must have been one expensive car between servicing and fuel.

-Sometime around 1998 the Citroën BX 16valve fell out of use.
+Based on the history is appears this Citroën BX fell out of use in 1998.
 The history with the car becomes a little vague at this point.
 It’s not clear if the car had a fault and was relegated to driveway duty.
 Perhaps simply taken on by a new owner as a part-time plaything.
 There are, however, notes in XPOs history file that suggest it was off the road and untaxed between 1998 and 2003.